iwheelbuy/SquareMosaicLayout/README.md

 ## Note

 This layout is not of [waterfall](https://www.raywenderlich.com/107439/uicollectionview-custom-layout-tutorial-pinterest) type.
-It was designed for layouts where we can predict the size of rectangular box which contains the number of cells.
+It was designed for layouts where we can predict the size of rectangular box which contains the number of full cells.
 Check out how to copy [TRMosaicLayout](https://github.com/iwheelbuy/SquareMosaicLayout#example---copying-trmosaiclayout) or [FMMosaicLayout](https://github.com/iwheelbuy/SquareMosaicLayout#example---copying-fmmosaiclayout) using __SquareMosaicLayout__

+## Visual

 | Example | Layout | Pattern | Blocks |
 |:-:|:-:|:-:|:-:|